ZenitsuAg/qr-code-component/README.md

 - CSS custom properties

 ### What I learned

+Use this section to recap over some of your major learnings while working through this project.
+Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 At first, this challenge seemed easy but when I started, I got a little bit stuck, I tried using CSS flexbox, but it wasn't working and also the text p and h1 text had different bg-color, it wasn't the same with the div so I changed the code from;